 - Production Throwback: In the first issue of Dial H, Robby Reed, Chris King, and Vicki Grant are glimpsed through Boy Chimney's smoke vision.
 Word of God from China Mieville has explained that the series will have numerous Easter Egg references to the previous stories, but has neither confirmed nor denied whether the previous dial owners will have a bigger connection to the series.

 - While never mentioned by name, the third issue features X.N. and the Squid attacking a man named "Mr. King", whose brother was responsible for witnessing an event involving the Squid's partner in the town of Fairfax.
-It hasn't been outright stated that his brother is Chris King, though.
+It's blatantly clear X.N. is referring to Chris and Vicki.

 - Punchy Love: Vicky's personality.